-Western Region excels in Malaria Control
+Western Region excels in malaria control

 Source: GNA

-Western Regional Director of the Ghana Health Service, Naa Dr. Jacob Mahama, says the performance in the control of malaria, has seen consistent improvement in the coverage of the various interventions being implemented.
+Naa Dr. Jacob Mahama, Western Regional Director of the Ghana Health Service says the performance in the control of malaria, has seen consistent improvement in the coverage of the various interventions being implemented.

 He attributed the success to the support from the Global Fund, the efforts of the National Malaria Control Programme (NMCP) and the adherence to treatment protocols, constant monitoring, and supervision of the peripheral staff and health facilities as well as regular feedback.